animation-is-always-taken/the-cust-engine/README.md

 -removed herobrine

-in short: a lot of commands to try to recreate subnautica with some creative liberties (i've never seen subnautica)
+in short: a lot of commands to try to recreate subnautica with some creative liberties (i've never played subnautica)

 the geyser/bedrock files and java resource pack aren't included here (for now)

-i forgot to add the commands that set up the scoreboard on load.mcfunction, i'll do it eventually, so if you want to use this you're going to have to add them by hand (for now)
+i forgot to add the commands that set up the scoreboards on load.mcfunction, i'll do it eventually, so if you want to use this you're going to have to add them by hand (for now)